9 Best Parks in Boston

 Joggers on Boston's Esplanade Trails | Photo Copyright: Stillman Rogers Photography

 Originally developed as the Boston Embankment in 1910, this three-mile stretch along the Charles River runs from the Boston University Bridge to the Museum of Science.
-The park contains a total of 17 miles in paths that are used for running, rollerblading, cycling, and, of course, riverside strolls.
+The Boston Esplanade contains a total of 17 miles in paths that are used for running, rollerblading, cycling, and, of course, riverside strolls.
 The park can be accessed via any of several footbridges that traverse Storrow Drive.

-The park is home to several playgrounds and sports fields, as well as boat launches, but its best-known feature is the Hatch Shell Bandstand.
+This park is home to several playgrounds and sports fields, as well as boat launches, but its best-known feature is the Hatch Shell Bandstand.
 As long as the weather permits, the Hatch Shell hosts free films and musical performances for the public.
 The most iconic of these performances is the Fourth Of July concert hosted by the Boston Pops.